 Another barrier to screening is the lack of scientific evidence to support the practice [122].
 In general, there is insufficient evidence to recommend periodic screening for melanoma in the general adult population.
-This was the conclusion of the U.S. Preventive Services Task Force (USPSTF) when it updated its statement in 2016 and again in 2023 [170; 171; 248].
+This was the conclusion of the U.S. Preventive Services Task Force (USPSTF) when it updated its statement in 2016 [170; 171].
 The Task Force noted that there was "fair" evidence that screening by clinicians was "moderately accurate" in detecting melanoma, but that there was insufficient evidence to determine that screening reduces the morbidity or mortality rates associated with skin cancer [170].
 Potential harms of detection and early treatment were noted to be misdiagnosis, overdiagnosis, and harm related to biopsy and treatment [170].
 This same conclusion has been drawn by many other organizations, including the American Academy of Family Physicians and the NCI [172; 173].
-The HINTS study indicates that routine screening through total-body skin exam for melanomas and nonmelanomas is also not recommended, as there is inadequate evidence to suggest that population-wide screening would be effective [241].
+The HINTS study indicated that routine screening through total-body skin exam for melanomas and nonmelanomas is also not recommended, as there is inadequate evidence to suggest that populationwide screening would be effective [241].